 - Turn on the ignition.
 Do not start the engine.
 If your Chevrolet has a START/STOP button, press this button without pressing the brake pedal.

-- Allow your Chevrolet airbag scanner to power on.
+- Allow the Chevrolet airbag scanner to power on.
 The scanner should turn on once the ignition is turned on or to position II.
 Once the scanner is fully powered, select Chevrolet from the menu.

 - Follow the prompting on the diagnostic scanner to select your model.
 Next, manually select the AIRBAG SYSTEM.
 Scroll down to read codes and scan your Chevrolet for airbag fault codes.
-If the codes you retrieve are PRESENT or CURRENT status you will need to fix that problem before you can clear the airbag light.
+If the codes you retrieve are PRESENT or CURRENT status, you will need to fix that problem before you can clear the airbag light.

 - Go back to the Airbag / SRS control unit.